cannin/graph_neural_network_drug_response/docs/_reports/2022-08-22-gsoc-week-ten.md

 Some important GO terms are missing, so it might be challenging to explain whole drugs.
 So, I plan to focus on some specific drugs approved by the FDA.
 I still need to improve the model, so I will do experiments in parallel.

-I've been extracting SMILES data from PubChem ID in rcellminer because I used to use the drug2id from original data.
+In addition, I've been extracting SMILES data from PubChem ID in rcellminer because I used to use the drug2id from original data.
 But right now I've created new drug2ind exclusive for our data.
 So, I can use our own PubChem data directly.
 I'll try this after current experiments.